 Milgard primarily focuses on the mid-range window marketplace with its vinyl windows available in four different series.

 The company has spent much less time competing in the high-end slice of the new construction and window replacement markets.
 Milgard currently offers two high-end lines, the fiberglass Ultra Series and the wood-clad fiberglass Essence Series.

 Milgard Windows Cost

 Milgard’s bottom-of-the line Style Line series standard 48-inch x 60-inch double pane, double hung vinyl windows run between $300 and $400 per unit (not including the cost of installation), depending on the window-specific options.

 Moving up in class, additional series of Milgard vinyl windows are offered in the $550 to $650 price range.

 The Essence Series is Milgard’s entry into the premium window market.
 It is constructed with Douglas fir, pine or primed pine on the interior and fiberglass, with 15 colors, on the exterior.
-Quotes typically run between $40 and $50 per square foot, or between $800 and $1000 for the standard double hung window, not including the cost of installation.
+Quotes typically run between $40 and $50 per square foot, or between $800 and $1,000 for a standard double hung window, not including the cost of installation.